-A person who holds a Dalhousie BA or BSc concentration (15-credit) or major (20-credit) degree may apply through his/her department advisor or, for multidisciplinary honours programmes (BSc only), the Registrar may be consulted, for admission to an honours programme.
+A person who holds a Dalhousie/King's BA or BSc concentration (15-credit or 20-credit) degree may apply through the Registrar's Office with the appropriate department advisor(s) approval, to do an Honours program.
 On completion of the required work with proper standing, a certificate will be awarded which has the effect of upgrading the degree to honours status.